 - Title of architectural element at the Gathering Place being replicated

 - Name of Organization / School

 - Leader / Teacher Name

-- Photograph of the architecturally significant or famous building
+- Photograph of the feature being replicated

 The basic structure of all entries is considered non-edible and may be constructed of any material (e.g. glue, milk cartons, boxes, etc.).
-However, the exterior of the buildings must be made of materials normally suitable for human consumption.
+However, the exterior of the model must be made of materials normally suitable for human consumption.
 Please do not use materials that will quickly decay or are extremely fragile (e.g. whipped cream, fresh vegetables, meringue) as the exhibit will run for approximately two weeks.
 If real icing is used please use the Royal Icing (recipe below) to ensure icing will harden and hold together.
 Glue works better to hold parts together, so we suggest only using the Royal Icing decoratively.